SHASHANK-PRO-05/scala-competitive/README.md

 ### Synopsis

 This is my research on competitive programming.
 It's been a while now that I have been participating in competitive programming, and now, I want to delve deeper into the concepts.
 This Field is fascinating and want to explore this field considering scala as my primary language.
-I will be using CodeForces for my voyage.
+I will be using Hackerearth for my voyage.

 ***